episanty/ARMSupport/README.md

 This package is dual-licenced under the GPL v3 and the CC BY-SA 4.0 licenses; for the full text see the file `License.txt`.
 If you use this software package in work that results in an academic publication, you are academically (though not legally) obliged to cite it.
 An example citation is

 > - E. Pisanty.
-ARMSupport: A support suite for Analytical $R$-Matrix calculations. https://github.com/episanty/ARMSupport (2016).
+ARMSupport: A support suite for Analytical *R*-Matrix calculations. https://github.com/episanty/ARMSupport (2016).

+You should also cite at least one of the papers listed above.